Ankalot/XenRoll/README.md

 * XenRoll is an MTS-ESP master.

 ## How to get it?
-So far there is only a VST3 version for Windows.
+So far there are only VST3 versions for Windows and for Linux.
-Go to the releases tab and download the archive.
+Go to the releases tab and download the corresponding archive.
 There will be instructions inside.

 ## How to use it?
 1. Use a DAW that supports MTS-ESP (e.g., FL Studio, Reaper, Bitwig, etc.).